Dr. Anna Parks, LMHC

 “Difficulties can arise as a normal reaction to an abnormal situation.
 I work with my clients to develop a collaborative relationship in which the therapeutic space is one of thought and reflection.”

-It is my intention to be a neutral third party with whom a client can express themselves free of judgment, reflect on their own thoughts and experiences, and find their own direction.
-I strive to understand the person before me from their own perspective based on their unique values, cultural beliefs, and daily stresses and concerns.
-I believe someone’s difficulties are not always due to abnormal psychopathology, but can arise as a normal reaction to an abnormal situation.
+I aspire to be a neutral third party with whom clients can express themselves, free of judgment.
+Using an Existential and Rogerian therapeutic approach, I join them on their journey of self-discovery by reflecting on their thoughts and experiences and finding their own direction.
+At times, using a Psychodynamic approach, I work with them to connect aspects of their developmental history with their present-day experience and consider connections to explore further.
+I work to understand the individual from their own perspective – the unique ecosystem of values, cultural beliefs, history of lived experience, and daily stresses and concerns.
+I believe a person’s difficulties aren’t always due to abnormal psychopathology but often arise as normal reactions to abnormal situations.

-I received my MA in Counseling in 2013, and my Doctorate in Education and Counseling in 2016, both from Argosy University in Seattle.
-I began working with C-STARS as a resident in early 2016.
-Throughout my career I have worked in community mental health and in private practice with a wide range of clients differing in age, sexual orientation, gender orientation, and cultural heritage.
-In addition to individual therapeutic work, I have experience working with the homeless and transitional housing population of Seattle, as well as with children and adolescents in in-patient psychiatric care.
+I graduated from Argosy University – Seattle with a Master’s Degree in Counseling Psychology in 2013 and later a Doctorate in Education and Counseling in 2016.
+Throughout my career, I have worked in community mental health and private practice with a wide range of clients differing in age, sexual orientation, gender orientation, and cultural heritage.
+I have worked with C-STARS since 2016.
+In addition to individual therapeutic work, I have experience working with the transitional housing population of Seattle and with children and adolescents in inpatient psychiatric care settings.